MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/quickstart.md

 > [!NOTE]
 > You will need to call this HelloWorld Azure Function via ExecuteFunction from an SDK.

-> [!NOTE]
-> In the PlayStream event, sent back from the CloudScript function, the Player Profile is returned.
-If the returned Player Profile is over 2048 bytes then the profile will be truncated with a property set indicating it has been truncated.
-If this occurs you will need to use the profile APIs (either server, client or entity APIs) to retrieve the full profile.

 ## Azure Function Rules

 Azure Functions can also be called by creating rules and scheduled tasks.
 This works in the same way as our standard CloudScript.
 To create a rule, go to Automation->Rules  or Automation->Scheduled Tasks.